konraaadcz/NextShell/installer/README.md

 # NextShell Installer

-The project will soon have its own installer available 👀
+This application also has its own installer 👀
+Download the `.exe` file and run it